 Our Bold Idea

 Promoting economic advancement for all is JFF’s singular focus—and we’re transforming the American education and workforce systems to get there.
-We’re working with schools, corporations, government agencies, and philanthropies to design and scale new ways to help individuals achieve their goals.
+We’re working with schools, corporations, government agencies, private markets, and philanthropies to design and scale new ways to help individuals achieve their goals.

 But it’s not enough to seed boutique models that are forever dependent on philanthropy.
 We need to develop programs and tools that can be financed by governments, employers, businesses, and capital markets—an approach that can unlock trillions of dollars to help scale impact.
 By doing so, we will find new ways to close the employment opportunity gap faced by millions of individuals nationwide.